Excelsior2021/Battleship/README.md

 ## Approach

 This project takes a functional approach and is event-driven (because it's a game).
-All the functions declared are pure functions apart from the entry point function `startGame()` which is also an IIFE (Immediately Invoked Function Expression).
+All the functions declared are pure functions apart from the entry point function `startGame()`, an IIFE (Immediately Invoked Function Expression).

-The code is bundled with webpack.
-This was to learn how to implement module bundling as this is not the case with frameworks that do this for you.
+The source code is bundled with webpack.

 Vitest was used to perform unit testing.
-Using Vitest helped me to understand how to test functions but also how to mock the DOM as the DOM is not available outside browser environments.

 ## Deployment